Coffee vs Latte: Understanding the Differences

 While both coffee and lattes start with espresso, their ingredients and preparation methods set them apart.

-• Latte: Espresso combined with a significant amount of steamed milk and a small layer of milk foam.
+Latte: Espresso combined with a significant amount of steamed milk and a small layer of milk foam.
+Lattes incorporate frothed milk to create a creamy texture.

 Caffeine and Caloric Content:

-• Calories: Lattes contain more calories than black coffee, mainly because of the milk and any added syrups.
+Calories: Lattes contain more calories than black coffee, mainly because of the milk and any added syrups.
+Using coconut milk as a non-dairy alternative can also affect the caloric content, making it suitable for those who are lactose intolerant or following a plant-based diet.

 Check out our Fire Watch Medium Roast K-Cups for a bold coffee experience.